kparc/kcc/README.md

 ### remarks on parlance

 The most important terminology in 𝒌 revolves around **functions**.
 Functions in 𝒌 are first-class citizens.
 As you would expect, 𝒌 has anonymous functions, eval, apply and recursion.
 In that respect, 𝒌 is probably slightly more lispy than certain Lisps, only you don't need to get past any parens.
-However, since there are no linked lists under the hood, 𝒌 is _not_ Lisp, because it built around the concept of efficient processing of large **vectors** of data. 𝒌 is designed to be fast, and Lisps aren't exactly that.
+However, since there are no linked lists under the hood, 𝒌 is _not_ Lisp, because it built around efficient processing of large **vectors** of data.
+That is, 𝒌 is designed to be fast, and Lisps aren't exactly that.

 #### implicit arguments